-Migraine headaches are unlikely to cause death or brain damage directly.
-However, there may be an increased risk of cardiovascular events with migraine and an increased risk of stroke in people who have migraine with aura.
+Migraine headaches are unlikely to cause death.
+However, there may be a higher risk of cardiovascular events with migraine and a higher risk of stroke in people who have migraine with aura.

 This article discusses the chance of death with migraine and the potential complications a person may experience.